search-anything/searchanything-docs/src/content/docs/guides/quick-start.md

 {"title":"No-Bake Nut Cookies","ingredients":["1 c. firmly packed brown sugar","1/2 c. evaporated milk","1/2 tsp. vanilla","1/2 c. broken nuts (pecans)","2 Tbsp. butter or margarine","3 1/2 c. bite size shredded rice biscuits"],"directions":["In a heavy 2-quart saucepan, mix brown sugar, nuts, evaporated milk and butter or margarine.","Stir over medium heat until mixture bubbles all over top.","Boil and stir 5 minutes more.
 Take off heat.","Stir in vanilla and cereal; mix well.","Using 2 teaspoons, drop and shape into 30 clusters on wax paper.","Let stand until firm, about 30 minutes."],"link":"www.cookbooks.com/Recipe-Details.aspx?id=44874","keywords":["brown sugar","milk","vanilla","nuts","butter","bite size shredded rice biscuits"]}
 ```

+## Indexing

-It has the following couple of useful keys that we could index on.
-Most of the time you would search for a recipe by *title* so lets index on that.
-To do this we specify a `content` query parameter with the *title* key as the value.
+Indexing is very important when it comes to searching through large datasets.
+In the sample recipe data our chefs would most of the time be searching by the *"title"* property of a recipe, which means it would make sense to index this.
+To do this you specify a `content` query parameter with the *"title"* key as the value.

 We can use the following `cURL` command to do this for us.
-This should take roughly 3-10 seconds depending on your internet connection.

 ```shell
 curl --request POST \